Waves in a shear flow: transition between the KH, Holmboe and Miles instability: Abstract

 \section{Abstract}

-We study the generation of waves at the interface of two immiscible fluids, arising due to shear-driven instabilities.
+We study the generation of waves at the interface of two immiscible fluids, arising due to shear-driven, \mgt{inviscid} instabilities.
 The background profile is chosen to be the classic exponential velocity profile \citep{morland1993effect} with a sharp density interface (stable stratification).
-At low Froude and high Bond number, relevant to geophysical and astrophysical situations, we demonstrate a novel transition for the fastest growing mode: from the Kelvin-Helmholtz (KH) instability at density ratio ($\delta\approx 0.9$) to the Holmboe (H) instability as $\delta\rightarrow 0.5$ and onwards to the \cite{miles1957generation} critical layer instability as $\delta\rightarrow0.001$ (air-water).
-Notably, the Miles fastest growing mode with its (characteristic) sharp jump in (inviscid) Reynolds stress ($\tau$) at the critical location, persists up to $\delta \approx 0.01$ i.e. up to \textit{ten times} the air-water value.
-The vertical ($z$) variation of the Reynolds stress associated with the fastest growing mode, displays a qualitative change with increasing $\delta$; transitioning from having a sharp jump at the critical location for $\delta << 1$ to smooth variation through this location for $\delta \geq 0.5$.
+At low Froude \mgt{$(\sim O_m(1))$} and high Bond number \mgt{($\sim O_m(100)$)}, relevant to geophysical and astrophysical situations, we demonstrate a novel (\mgt{smooth}) transition for the fastest growing mode: from the Kelvin-Helmholtz (KH) instability at density ratio $\delta= 0.9$ \mgt{(ratio of upper to lower fluid densities)} to the Holmboe (H) instability as $\delta\rightarrow 0.5$ and onwards to the \cite{miles1957generation} critical layer instability as $\delta\rightarrow0.001$ (air-water).
+Notably, the Miles fastest growing mode with its (characteristic) sharp jump in (inviscid) Reynolds stress ($\tau$) at the critical location, persists up to $\delta = 0.01$ i.e. up to \textit{ten times} the air-water value.
+The vertical ($z$) variation of the Reynolds stress (fastest mode), displays a qualitative change with increasing $\delta$; transitioning from having a sharp jump at the critical location for $\delta << 1$ (\mgt{Miles}) to smooth variation through this location for $\delta \geq 0.5$ (\mgt{Holmboe}).
 A theoretical explanation for this is presented.
-In the high density ratio regime ($0.5 \leq \delta \leq 0.9$), by comparing against stability results from the corresponding piece-wise linear (PL) velocity profile, we show the possibility of the H and the KH instability in the exponential model.
+In the \mgt{higher} density ratio regime ($0.5 \leq \delta \leq 0.9$), by comparing against stability results from the corresponding piece-wise linear (PL) velocity profile, we show the possibility of the H and the KH instability in the exponential model.